 That’s where Civic Entertainment can step in.
 Civic Entertainment is defined as the genre of stories in film, television, radio, literature, or in digital content that inspires civic engagement.

-The event will bring together media makers, civic activists, and edutainment theorists to explore different models of civic engagement in India, the best techniques that have been used to create thought and behavior-change through entertainment, and past and current trends of civic and political representation in Indian entertainment.
+The event brought together media makers, civic activists, and edutainment theorists to explore different models of civic engagement in India, the best techniques that have been used to create thought and behavior-change through entertainment, and past and current trends of civic and political representation in Indian entertainment.